 Avoid hanging pots and pans from the ceilings or having anything cluttering the air space.
 Remember, decluttering is the first rule to minimalist home décor.
 If you have high ceilings and need something to draw the eye upwards, opt for elegant and simple pendant lights.
 Try keeping your countertops free of items that are not essential to your everyday needs.
 In fact, use this as an opportunity to get rid of anything that you don’t use like knife sets, bread machines or chocolate fountains that you stored away since your wedding day.

 As a prominent part of your design, your kitchen surfaces should be a big consideration.
 Choose monochrome surfaces and appliances, and muted tones for walls and tiles.
 Avoid any patterns, as these will make the room look busy and detract from the minimalist effect.
-If you want to break away from a completely flat and dull look, choose natural stones like granite or marble with little contrast in terms of color and texture.
+If you want to break away from a completely flat and dull look, choose natural stones like granite or marble with little contrast in terms of colour and texture.